Share article:

 According to Forbes, people send 23 billion text messages each day.
 That’s 270,000 messages every second.
 Businesses have also seen a steady growth in revenue through SMS.

 All of this goes to show that SMS communication is still going strong.
-So, let’s explore what SMS is and how it works.
+And honestly, do we even need texting statistics to know how often – and how quickly – we engage with SMS on our phones?
+The answer is very often, and very quickly.
+That said, let’s explore what SMS is all about and how it works.

 SMS, also commonly known as text messaging, stands for short messaging service.
-The SMS protocol allows sending text messages of up to 160 characters between mobile phones.
+The SMS protocol allows sending text messages of up to 160 characters between mobile phones and is a top texting method because it works with almost any mobile device, all around the world.

 DID YOU KNOW: SMS messages use communication protocols that were standardized in 1985 by the Global System for Mobile Communications (GSM).
 In the GSM system, an SMS message is limited to 160 characters.
 Learn more about GSM character types and message lengths.